gitter-badger/lockbot_v0/README.md

 lockbot_v0
 ==========

-This is a rough and ready script to authenticate and authorize against the acserver json hash for the carddb.php
+This is a rough and ready script to authenticate and authorize against the acserver.

+the list of ids is from the json hash for the carddb.php

 the info on installing the bcm2835 library was from here;